-The record date for the determination of stockholders entitled to notice of and to vote at the 2012 Annual Meeting was the close of business on March 16, 2012 (the "Record Date").
-On the Record Date, there were 137,239,201 shares of Common Stock, \$0.01 par value per share, the Company's only voting securities, outstanding and entitled to vote.
+The record date for the determination of stockholders entitled to notice of and to vote at the 2013 Annual Meeting was the close of business on March 22, 2013 (the "Record Date").
+On the Record Date, there were 139,560,475 shares of Common Stock, \$0.01 par value per share, the Company's only voting securities, outstanding and entitled to vote.
 Each share of common stock is entitled to one vote.
 Under the Company's By-Laws, the holders of a majority of the shares of common stock outstanding and entitled to vote at the meeting shall constitute a quorum for the transaction of business at the meeting.
 Shares of common stock represented in person or by proxy (including "broker non-votes" and shares which abstain or do not vote with respect to one or more of the matters presented for stockholder approval) will be counted for purposes of determining whether a quorum is present.
 The affirmative vote of the holders of a majority of votes cast by the stockholders entitled to vote at the meeting is required for the election of directors (see "Corporate Governance - Majority Voting for Directors" below) and for the approval of the other matters listed in the Notice of Meeting.
-Shares which abstain from voting as to a particular matter, and shares held in "street name" by brokers or nominees, who indicate on their proxies that they do not have discretionary authority to vote such shares as to a particular matter, will not be counted as votes cast or shares voting on such matter.
+Shares which abstain from voting as to a particular matter, and shares held in "street name" by brokers or nominees, who indicate on their proxies that they do not have discretionary authority to vote such shares as to a particular matter, will not be counted as votes in favor of such matter, and will also not be counted as votes cast or shares voting on such matter.
 Accordingly, abstentions and "broker non-votes" will not be included in vote totals and will not affect the outcome of the voting on the election of the directors or the other matters listed in the Notice of Meeting.